scalarstop.model¶

 Evaluate the model on a dataset.

-classmethod from_filesystem(cls, *, datablob: Union[scalarstop.datablob.DataBlob, scalarstop.datablob.DistributedDataBlob], model_template: scalarstop.model_template.ModelTemplate, models_directory: str, epoch_num: Optional[int] = None) KerasModel
+tf.kerasmachine learning models generated by aModelTemplateon the training and validation sets in aDataBlob.- classmethod from_filesystem(cls, *, datablob: Union[scalarstop.datablob.DataBlob, scalarstop.datablob.DistributedDataBlob], model_template: scalarstop.model_template.ModelTemplate, models_directory: str, epoch_num: Optional[int] = None) KerasModel¶

 Load an already-trained model from the filesystem.